rust-redo/tiny-app/README.md

 > Every collection's source code in `tiny-app` contains comprehensive comments, it's easy to read.

-- A deeper understanding of Rust syntax.
+- A deeper understanding of Rust syntax and engineering.
 - A implementation overview of each application.